chakAs3/HawliBaBa/README.md

 <b>Technologies</b> :

 I have used
-- <b>Robotlegs</b> as MVC framework , which give a very clear structure and readability to my code .
+- <b>Robotlegs</b> as MVC framework , which gives a very clear structure and readability to my code .
 - <b>Blitting</b> to gain better performance , by create SpriteSheets for all my characters .
 - <b>AMFPHP</b> , to ensure a fast , secure , and structured communication with the server side